 Focus areas: United Nations, international security policy, conflict resolution, peacekeeping, economic development

-Walter Miller has been a Foreign Service Officer with the U.S. Department of State since 2003.
-He was most recently the Deputy Political Counselor at the U.S. Mission to the United Nations (USUN), where he worked on UN Security Council issues and led a team of negotiators focusing on the Middle East, Asia and Latin America.
-From 2016 to 2017, he was a Research Scholar and Adjunct Associate Professor at Columbia University.
-Previously, Walter was a political officer on Middle East issues at USUN, drafting and negotiating UN Security Council resolutions related to Syria, Libya, Iraq and the Israeli-Palestinian conflict.
-He also has served as the Political-Economic Counselor at the U.S. Embassy in South Sudan, focusing on economic development, governance and conflict prevention.
-Walter worked on economic issues in the Gaza Strip and West Bank at the U.S. Consulate General in Jerusalem.
-He also has had assignments in Mexico addressing human rights, including coordinating an interagency task force on anti-trafficking efforts, and in Iraq reporting on economic and political issues.
-Prior to joining the State Department, Walter worked in start-up companies focusing on international development and education.
+Walter Miller has been a Foreign Service Officer with the U.S. Department of State since 2003 and was the 2016-17 Shelby Cullom Davis Foreign Service Fellow at SIPA.
+Most recently, Walter was the Deputy Political Counselor at the U.S. Mission to the United Nations (USUN), where he worked on the UN Security Council and led a team of negotiators focusing on the Middle East, Asia and Latin America.
+Previously, he served as the Political-Economic Counselor at the U.S. Embassy in South Sudan, focusing on economic development, governance and conflict prevention.
+Walter has also worked on political and economic issues in Baghdad, Basra, Jerusalem, and Mexico City.
 He received a bachelor's degree in literature and religious studies from the University of Michigan and a master's degree in international affairs from Columbia University.